What Is a Video Codec: Everything You Need to Know About It

 H.264/AVC

-What is open H.264 video codec?
+What is the open H.264 video codec?
 Also developed by the MPEG group, H.264 is a newer codec that offers even higher compression rates than MPEG-4 while maintaining good image quality.
 Video streaming, conferencing, and editing are some of the most common uses for H.264.

 Pros: